+Here’s a quick way to guesstimate your retirement spending goal.
 Keeping these potential changes in mind, create your target yearly spending in retirement and then multiply by 25.
 This is your retirement savings goal.
 Don’t forget that you’ll be receiving money from Social Security, so you won’t need your retirement savings to fund all of your spending.

 Is that goal a bit overwhelming?
 Don’t worry yet!
 Remember: time is on your side.
 Let’s consider a few scenarios and see how time, combined with compound interest, can make a difference in your retirement savings.

 Still wondering…’Should a 30 Year Old Think About Retirement?’
 Keep reading to find out how much easier it is to start saving for retirement sooner rather than later.